dschnare/jekyll-tools/README.md

 # Testing

-To experiment with an example quickly see the `test` directory.
+To experiment with an example quickly, see the `test` directory.